TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

     group "close by" tiles into the same batch, if the new batch size is smaller than or equal to ``vfs.min_batch_size``.
 This can help minimize the I/O latency that can come with numerous very small VFS read operations.
+    Similarly, ``vfs.min_batch_gap`` defines the minimum number of bytes between the end of one batch and the start of its subsequent one.
+If two batches are fewer bytes apart than ``vfs.min_batch_gap``, they get stitched into a single batch read operation.
+This can help better group and parallelize over "adjacent" batch read operations.

 S3 parallelism -- ``vfs.s3.max_parallel_ops``
     This controls the maximum number of parallel operations for ``s3://`` URIs